Types of establishments

 - Vintage items can be bought at street markets, flea markets and antique fairs like Peterborough Festival of Antiques, Portobello Road Market or Greenwich Vintage Market.

-- Clothes there are markets dedicated to clothing like Spitalfields Saturday Style Market or Petticoat Lane Market.
+- Clothes are sold at markets dedicated to clothing like Spitalfields Saturday Style Market or Petticoat Lane Market.

 - Vegetables can be bought at street markets like Shipbourne Farmers’ Market or Moseley Farmers’ Market.
 Products often come from local producers.